Thomas Sowell: Race and ethnicity

 In Intellectuals and Race (2013), Sowell argues that intelligence quotient (IQ) gaps are hardly startling or unusual between, or within, ethnic groups.
 He notes that the roughly 15-point gap in contemporary black–white IQ scores is similar to that between the national average and the scores of certain ethnic white groups in years past, in periods when the nation was absorbing new immigrants.

 Late-talking and the Einstein syndrome

-Sowell wrote The Einstein Syndrome: Bright Children Who Talk Late, a follow-up to his Late-Talking Children, discussing a condition he termed the Einstein syndrome.
-This book investigates the phenomenon of late-talking children, frequently misdiagnosed with autism or pervasive developmental disorder.
-He includes the research of Stephen Camarata and Steven Pinker, among others, in this overview of a poorly understood developmental trait.
-It is a trait which he says affected many historical figures who developed prominent careers, such as physicists Albert Einstein, Edward Teller, and Richard Feynman; mathematician Julia Robinson; and musicians Arthur Rubinstein and Clara Schumann.
-He makes the case for the theory that some children develop unevenly (asynchronous development) for a period in childhood due to rapid and extraordinary development in the analytical functions of the brain.
+Sowell's book The Einstein Syndrome: Bright Children Who Talk Late was published in 2021.
+In it, Sowell discusses what he calls the "Einstein syndrome", which refers to the phenomenon of late-talking children.
+Sowell says these children are frequently misdiagnosed with autism or pervasive developmental disorder.
+He includes the research of Stephen Camarata and Steven Pinker, among others.
+Sowell says this trait affected many historical figures who developed prominent careers, such as physicists Albert Einstein, Edward Teller, and Richard Feynman; mathematician Julia Robinson; and musicians Arthur Rubinstein and Clara Schumann.
+According to Sowell, some children develop unevenly (asynchronous development) for a period in childhood due to rapid and extraordinary development in the analytical functions of the brain.
 This may temporarily "rob resources" from neighboring functions such as language development.
-Sowell disagrees with Simon Baron-Cohen's speculation that Einstein may have had Asperger syndrome.